RetroPie/RetroPie-Docs/docs/Creating-Your-Own-EmulationStation-Theme.md

 - Download the portable EmulationStation by @herb_fargus, see [references](#references)
 - Install/unzip it where you want it.
 For example if you have it on `F:\` drive, so the path is `F:\emulationstation`
-- Download the fake games collection, see [references](#references).
+- Download the fake games' collection, see [references](#references).
 Within it are three folders: `gb`, `nes` and `snes`.
 Within each folder are 15 empty files, each named after a game on that system.
 These files have also had their extensions changed to something that EmulationStation will recognize as a ROM.
   - _These are not real ROMs.
 They are blank text files that have been renamed to look like ROMs._
   - EmulationStation sees these as real games.
-You won't be able to play them (since they are really just empty files), but they will scrape with the built in EmulationStation scraper.
-They are also extremely small, so you don't have to worry about your test-bed getting too big.
+You won't be able to play them (since they are really just empty files), but they will scrape with the built-in EmulationStation scraper.
+They are also tiny, so you don't have to worry about your test-bed getting too big.
 - Copy those folders into `F:\emulationstation\\.emulationstation\roms`